Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   The ``_iter`` temporary variable is of course in a temp block and the ``x, y`` assignment is the normal is of course re-formulation of an assignment that cannot fail.
+   The ``_iter`` temporary variable is of course also in a ``try/finally`` construct, to make sure it releases after its used.
+The ``x, y`` assignment is of course subject to unpacking re-formulation.

-   The ``try``/``except`` is detected to allow to use a variant of ``next`` that throws no C++ exception, but instead to use ``ITERATOR_NEXT`` and which returns NULL in that case, so that the code doesn't really have any Python level exception handling going on.
+   The ``try``/``except`` is detected to allow to use a variant of ``next`` that does not raise an exception, but to be fast check about the ``NULL`` return from ``next`` built-in.
+So no actual exception handling is happening in this case.

 While Loops